cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/explanation/design_document.md

 Such as lutefisk and haggis, but a lot of recipes are generic or common American fare.

 Bloat is adding rechambered versions of firearms, example being Vektor variants.
 Another example would be adding 30 variations of the bible, or 30 novels.
+Put it in an expanded literature mod, or a religion mod in the case of religious books.
 We don't need 20 types of beer, it just makes it harder to parse the comestibles menu.
 Put it in a (craft) brewery mod.
 We don't need clothes whose only distinction is a different player sprite.
 Put it in a clothing/fashion mod.